ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Experiments

 \subsubsection{Feature Attribution on Eight}

 In the first experiment, we qualitatively evaluated ProtoShotXAI with an MNIST sample of the digit \textbf{eight}.
 The digit \textbf{eight} was chosen as a test sample due to the presence of multiple digits contained within the shape of the \textbf{eight}.
-The same \textbf{eight} was tested against each of the digit classes (0-9) using the six state-of-the-art XAI algorithms, namely, ProtoShotXAI, Deep SHAP, Expected Gradients, Grad-CAM, LIME, and ExMatchina.
-The reference pixel value used in ProtoShotXAI is set to zero which indicates lack of digit presence in a pixel.
+The same \textbf{eight} was tested against each digit class (0-9) using the seven state-of-the-art XAI algorithms, namely, ProtoShotXAI, Deep SHAP, Grad-SHAP, Grad-CAM, LIME, RISE, and ExMatchina.
+The reference pixel value used in ProtoShotXAI is set to zero which indicates a lack of digit presence in a pixel.
 The results of each algorithm were normalized using the same standard applied in the SHAP work, which is necessary for a fair comparison, and the results are displayed in Figure \ref{fig:mnist_example}.